memlayeronbtc/memlayer-btc2024/README.md

 6. **Gaming and NFTs** - Players can deposit BTC runes and receive ERC-20 as balances and credentials in EVM web3 games.
 In addition, BTC runes can also serve as rewards, scores, and consumables in typical EVM web3 games.

-## How to use this repo
+## How it works
+The core part is to enable smart contracts to read-access BTC mempool TXs via the CCIP-read gateway.
+Memlayer consists of the following parts:

 ### evm-contracts
 This ERC-20 contract `MemlayerToken.sol` works with the CCIP-read gateway server to process BTC rune deposit TXs from mempool.
 Unconfirmed rune deposits cannot be transferred and will be reverted.
+This ERC-20 contract is designed for serving lifted tokens with a rune-lifting, balance-checking, and transfer-locking mechanism.

 ### gateway-server
 This CCIP-read gateway server (deployed on AWS) picks up mempool TXs and lifts runes to EVM chains.
+We attempted two ways to pick up BTC TXs (i.e., using btc-worker scripts on a full node or `mempool.space websocket API`).
+The gateway server signs the BTC data with the same private key that deploys the ERC-20 rune contracts for authenticity.
+This gateway server does not store any user or TX data.

 ### firebase hosting
 This is the front-end one-pager website for checking unconfirmed/confirmed balances and manually claiming/withdrawing BTC or ERC-20 runes.
+On this page, users pair their BTC and ETH addresses and start the rune-deposit process.
+They will see a list of rune info about the unconfirmed/confirmed balances.
+Users can also initiate withdrawal requests to burn the ERC-20 runes and the BTC worker script will send out runes to users' deposit addresses.

 ### firebase functions
-These serverless functions handle TXs and store data on Firebase real-time database
+These serverless functions extend the gateway server by handling TXs and storing TX-related data on Firebase's real-time database.
+We store BTC and ETH address pairs so Memlayer can correctly send tokens to their designated addresses.

 ### btc-workers
-There are worker scripts directly working with a BTC full-node for picking up deposit TXs and sending out withdraw TXs.
+There are worker scripts directly interacting with a BTC full-node for picking up deposit TXs and sending out withdraw TXs.

 ## references
 - CCIP-read gateway https://github.com/smartcontractkit/